C0D1UM/technical-standard/django/queryset/README.md

     person.save()                    # hit database (n times)
 ```

 Calling `QuerySet.update()` will produce a single query using `UPDATE ...
-WHERE ...` faster than looping update the model in Python which hit database every iteration.
+WHERE ...`.
+It is faster than looping update the model in Python which hit database every iteration.

 ### Refresh model from database